AsynchronousAI/cobalt/README.md

 # luax
 ## What is it?
 Luax is an ultrafast and lightweight programming language based on Lua.
 Used for making ultra high performance applications and games.
-## Why not just use Lua?
+## Features
+- Built in libraries for graphics, audio, and more
+- Ultrafast
 - Way better syntax
-- Color, Vec2, Vec3, Transform libraries
+- Easy to learn
+- Portable (Written in C and Rust)
+- Embeddable
+- Built in Lexer
-- Memory access
+- Interpreter
-- Assembly-like compiler
+- Bytecode compiler
-- Borrowownership memory management (luasm only, not for luac or lua)
+- Bytecode interpreter
-- Improved GC
+- Assembly compiler
 ## Building
 - `cd src; make`
 ## Credits
 - Lua
 - Ljs
+- selene